Meet your Dietitian!

 8-week course: These courses run term-time only, 3 times a year and take you through a journey with a group of others where you get to explore your health, diet, goals and how to make lifestyle changes that are sustainable.

-Community Group – not yet started, possibly from October: Monthly 1.5-hour sessions to catch up on our progress and set goals and cover various topics related to health, wellbeing, weight loss and diabetes.
-The group decide what topics we cover and supports shaping what the group becomes.
+Community Group – not yet started in Ardwick and Longsight but there are plans to commence these later in 2024 or early 2025.
+These will entail monthly 1.5-hour sessions to catch up on our progress and set goals and cover various topics related to health, wellbeing, weight loss and diabetes.
+The group decide what topics we cover and supports shaping how the group evolves in future.
 It’s for anyone looking to learn more or those who have already attended the course and are looking to continue their connection with the community, maintain motivation, learn new things and support others on their journey.

 If you feel ready to commit to the 8-week course or would like to find out more about the community group please click here to fill in an application form: Real Food Real Health: Self-Referral form for Ardwick and Longsight PCN